WhiteboxHub/project-pratibimba-service/README.md

 Because the Fastify server listens on `0.0.0.0`, you can view the live screenshot gallery from any device on the same local network without writing any extra code!

 1. Find the IP Address of the PC running the server (e.g., run `ipconfig` in PowerShell and look for the IPv4 Address, like `192.168.0.108`).
+Also set the wifi connection on PC to private network
 2. **If you are on Windows, you must allow Port 3000 through the Firewall**:
    - Open PowerShell **as Administrator**.
    - Run: `New-NetFirewallRule -DisplayName "Allow Node Port 3000" -Direction Inbound -LocalPort 3000 -Protocol TCP -Action Allow`